Jobs Career Advice Post Job

 Second Class Upper

 Remember that your resume is a marketing document.
-It should be show off your skills and abilities in a short and concise manner.
-And while having a good resume is impressive, remember to prepare adequately for your interview and ready to backup and/or elucidate the content of your resume.
+It should showcase your skills and abilities concisely.
+And while having a good resume is impressive, remember to prepare adequately for your interview and be ready to back up and/or elucidate the content of your resume.

-For guidance and tips on how to pass an interview read HERE
+Discover guidance and tips on how to pass an interview

 Staff Writer